IamUser1337/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The result of the previous aggregation query is displayed as a chart in the Results pane.](media/querycsv_serverless_chart.png "Aggregation query results")

-6. From the top toolbar, select the **Discard all** button as we will not be saving this query.
+6. From the top toolbar, select the **Bin Icon** button as we will not be saving this query.
 When prompted, choose to **Discard changes**.

    ![The top toolbar menu is displayed with the Discard all button highlighted.](media/toptoolbar_discardall.png "Discard changes")